Shiv!, I would like to thank you for your guidance during my preparation for my recent PMP Exam.

 c.
 Two full Mock Exams and scored an average of 74%.
 Reviewed all incorrect answers and reviewed those subject areas.

 e.
-I prepared and brain dumped all Process, Knowledge Areas, and the 47 processes as well as all formulas.
+I prepared and brain dumped all Process, Knowledge Areas, and all the processes from process table in PMBOK as well as all formulas.
 There were not very many calculation based questions on the exam.

 PMP Study plan